WilliamNT/askee-community/readme.md

 # Askee Community - Open source Flask forum
 Askee is a forum software written in Python using the Flask framework.

-##
+## Disclaimer
-The projects is not even near finished at the moment.
+The project is not even near finished at the moment.
 However feel free to make pull requests, open issues or fork the code.